yplusone/yplusone.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am a Fourth-year Ph.D. student in the School of Computer Science at Zhejiang University.
-My areas of interest include query optimization, AI4DB, HTAP systems and .
+My areas of interest include query optimization, AI4DB, HTAP systems.
 I welcome any opportunities to engage in discussions and collaborations.

 Projects
 ======
-- **Adaptive Memory Management for HTAP Systems** [Technical Report](files/tech_report.pdf) Designed an adaptive memory management approach for lightweight HTAP systems, improving OLAP performance by over 70\% while meeting OLTP requirements
+- **Adaptive Memory Management for HTAP Systems** [Technical Report](files/tech_report.pdf)

+  Designed an adaptive memory management approach for lightweight HTAP systems, improving OLAP performance by over 70\% while meeting OLTP requirements

 Publications
 ======